GMS6804-master/bioconductor_rnaseq/README.md

 ## Assignments

 This assignment will require you to (1) build a bioconductor docker image from a dockerfile and (2) use the docker container to complete the RNA-seq tutorial.
-You will build a [bioconductor docker images](https://hub.docker.com/r/bioconductor/bioconductor_docker) image using a dockerfile and push the image to DockerHub.
+You will build a [bioconductor docker image](https://hub.docker.com/r/bioconductor/bioconductor_docker) using a dockerfile and push the image to DockerHub.
 [Docker Hub](https://www.docker.com/products/docker-hub) is a hosted repository service provided by Docker for finding and sharing container images with others.

 ### Prerequisites
 You will need to be comfortable with the following: